AnEmortalKid/avocapture/docs/extensions.md

 :warning: This will change in the future

+### Storage

+* This application uses [electron-store](https://github.com/sindresorhus/electron-store) with some customization.
+* Your extension's settings will be stored under `%APPDATA%/avocapture/settings/your-extension-name.json`.

 ## Developer Tips

 * The `builtins` directory has some sample extensions that can be referenced.